RenderKit/ospray/doc/compilation.md

     Blocks](https://www.threadingbuildingblocks.org/) (TBB) as tasking
     system for performance and flexibility reasons.
 Alternatively you can set CMake variable `OSPCOMMON_TASKING_SYSTEM` to `OpenMP` or `Internal`.
--   OSPRay also heavily uses Intel [Embree], installing version 3.2 or newer is required.
+-   OSPRay also heavily uses Intel [Embree], installing version 3.6.1 or newer is required.
 If Embree is not found by CMake its location can be hinted with the variable `embree_DIR`.

-    NOTE: Windows users should use Embree v3.2.2 or later.

-    NOTE: OSPRay is incompatible with Embree v3.6.0.
 -   OSPRay also heavily uses Intel [Open VKL](https://www.openvkl.org/), installing version 0.7.0 or newer is required.
 If Open VKL is not found by CMake its location can be hinted with the variable `openvkl_DIR`.